Discover more from Designing with Machine Learning

 About the Author

-If you found this useful, cite this article
+If you found this useful, cite as

 Dibia, V. (2023).
 Generative AI: Practical Steps to Reduce Hallucination and Improve Performance of Systems Built with Large Language Models.
 In Designing with ML: How to Build Usable Machine Learning Applications.
 Self-published on designingwithml.com.